 - Sound therapy: Sounds too can help balance the Root chakra.
 They include drumming, chanting, and vibrations from singing bowls.

-- Visualise a red light flowing into your chakra.
-This will help to stimulate and re-energise the chakra.
+- Visualize a red light flowing into your chakra.
+This will help to stimulate and re-energize the chakra.

 - Chant the base mantra ‘Lam’ in a meditative pose for 11 mins each day.
 This will help get your energy moving more efficiently in the chakra.

-- Visualisation: Imagine that you are standing in a sturdy and supportive tree trunk.
+- Visualization: Imagine that you are standing in a sturdy and supportive tree trunk.
 This will help you to feel more stable and rooted.

 - Spend time in nature, connecting with the Earth’s energy.
 This will again help to ground and center you.

 - Use grounding exercises like walking in nature or sitting barefoot on the ground.
 These can help you to feel more connected to the Earth and your own body.

 - Connect with your primal instincts to help yourself to feel safe and secure.